Those voices you hear in cartoon, video game

 - Joe Alaskey: Originally a comedian and impressionist, he later went on to voice acting.
 He can imitate all of the major Looney Tunes to near perfection.
 He regularly performs Bugs Bunny, Daffy Duck, Sylvester, Tweety, Marvin the Martian, and Foghorn Leghorn in many productions, and also voices Grandpa Lou from Rugrats after David Doyle died, Plucky Duck from Tiny Toon Adventures, who is basically a higher pitched Daffy, Stinky from Casper the Friendly Ghost live action movies and animated series, and the Lobster Mobster from The Little Mermaid animated series.

-- John Stephenson: Like Daws Butler and Don Messick, Stephenson was one of the major voice talents at Hanna Barbera.
-His most famous roles include Mr. Slate of The Flintstones, Lazy Luke of Wacky Races and Col. Wilcox of early Superfriends.
+- John Stephenson: Like Daws Butler and Don Messick, Stephenson was one of the major voice talents at Hanna-Barbera.
+His most famous roles include Mr. Slate of The Flintstones, Thundercracker and Windcharger from The Transformers, Lazy Luke of Wacky Races and Col. Wilcox of early Superfriends.
 Stephenson also played Dr. Benton Quest in the first few episodes of Jonny Quest before being replaced by Messick.

 - John Stocker: A Canadian voice actor whose best known role is Beastly in Care Bears but also played Toad and Oogtar in the Super Mario Bros. cartoons, Sir Burnevere in Blazing Dragons, Ankylo in Dinosaucers, Richard P. Fungus in Stunt Dawgs and Naga in Bakugan Battle Brawlers.